 We are in the first year of the five-year rollout of the Cybersecurity Maturity Model Certification (CMMC) by the US Department of Defense.
 CMMC pilot programs are occurring, and Licensed Training Partners (LTP) are expected to begin offering training later in 2021 to Certified Assessors who will then perform CMMC assessments to Organizations Seeking Compliance (OSC).
 By 2026, all new DoD contracts will require compliance with CMMC.

-If you are a US defense or government supplier — or if you are a subcontractor selling to a government supplier — you may need to meet CMMC on future contracts.
+If you are a US defense or government supplier or a subcontractor selling to a government supplier, you may need to meet CMMC on future contracts.
 The DoD is in the process of migrating from NIST 800-171 to the CMMC framework.

-NIST 800-171 covers the protection of "Controlled Unclassified Information" (CUI) defined as information created by the government, or an entity of behalf of the government, that is unclassified, but needs safeguarding.
+NIST 800-171 covers the protection of "Controlled Unclassified Information" (CUI), defined as information created by the government or an entity on behalf of the government that is unclassified but needs safeguarding.

-NIST 800-171 provides a set of guidelines that outline the processes and procedures that companies need to implement to safeguard this information.
-NIST 800-171 provides guidance as to how CUI should be accessed, shared, and stored in a secure fashion.
+NIST 800-171 provides guidelines that outline the processes and procedures companies need to implement to safeguard this information.
+NIST 800-171 provides guidance on how CUI should be accessed, shared, and stored securely.

 Understanding the mandates leading up to the release of CMMC version 1.0 will better prepare you for your future CMMC assessments.
 If you are a company operating in DoD supply chains, working for a prime contractor or subcontractor, there are steps you should take now to protect your contracts.

 On May 16, 2016, the government mandated that contractors protect their systems with the requisite 15 basic cybersecurity requirements, as described in FAR clause 52.204-21 Basic Safeguarding of Covered Contractor Information Systems.